peggz19/Deep-Learning-Challenge/README.md

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
 Were you able to achieve the target model performance?
 What steps did you take in your attempts to increase model performance?
+## Summary
-Summary: Summarize the overall results of the deep learning model.
+ Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.